nathanielxd/simple-lan-chat/README.md

   </table>
 </div>

+LAN Chat is a server-less local network chat app using TCP/UDP packets, supporting text, image, file sharing, client discovery, and a clean UI.
+You can find it on Google Play, sitting at over 5000 installs.
+It was built using a handcrafted LAN framework for heartbeat recognition, custom names, and text messages in local packets.

+This app is one of the first personal projects I have worked on, and it was initially meant to allow me to quickly share data on the network, from my phone to my PC, for example.
+Implementing new knowledge about local networks into an app was also fun.

+The project is open source and can be directly downloaded to your Android device through Google Play.
+Documentation on how it was built and figured out to include functionality such as file sharing and network detection can be found on GitHub.

 ## Functionality
-The app requires a WiFi connection and will allow two or more people that are connected to the same network to chat in a simplistic manner.
+The app requires a WiFi connection and will allow two or more people connected to the same network to chat simply.

-It opens a UDP socket, listens to all data on port 1050 and sends a UDP broadcasts to communicate.
-From v1.2 it also supports image sharing.
-The app offers a minimalist design.
+It opens a UDP socket, listens to all data on port 1050 and sends a UDP broadcast to communicate.
+From v1.2, it also supports image sharing.
 It can be used to have a little fun or quickly share links/images.

 # Features
 - Instant text messages